 About the session

-In this informal session, Georgi will read a poem to the group which we will discuss briefly and use as a prompt for our own writing.
-Then we’ll do a short writing exercise to help develop our ideas for poems.
-Then we’ll have a chance to use these ideas to draft our own short poems.
+In this informal session, Georgi will read a poem to the group which will be discussed briefly and use as a prompt for our own writing.
+Then there will be a short writing exercise to help develop your ideas for poems before a chance to use these ideas to draft our own short poem.
 Georgi will be on hand to support you if you require help or assistance to complete your writing.
 Plus, she’ll share some tips along the way about how to get ideas flowing onto the page.

-You may prefer to write your poems by hand or to type them or voice record them.
-Please bring along paper and pen or make sure you have access to a suitable device for typing or recording your poem.
+You may prefer to write your poems by hand, type them on a device or voice record them.
+Please bring along paper and pen or make sure you have access to a suitable device for typing/recording your poem.